cryonics84/Monsterr-Maze/README.md

 So the to notify the client of the event, the server does: ```makeRPC('rpcStartRound', [1]);``` The client will then call the method: ```rpcStartRound(1)``` which could make some animation displaying the cards.

+Note:
-If want the model to trigger RPCs you can getClient() and getServer() to check if model is running server- or client-side and then invoke events instead.
+If you instead want the model to trigger events, use ```netframe.isServer()``` to check if model is running server, and then send appropriate RPC to clients.

 ### Server methods